 Muscular Dystrophy WA 50th Anniversary

-In 2017 Muscular Dystrophy WA celebrates 50 years of funding research and supporting the Western Australian Muscular Dystrophy Community.
+In 2017 Muscular Dystrophy WA celebrated 50 years of funding research and supporting the Western Australian Muscular Dystrophy Community.

-Our focus for the year is threefold – recognition, acknowledgement and awareness.
+The focus for the year was threefold – recognition, acknowledgement and awareness.

 Founded in 1967, Muscular Dystrophy WA was borne by Professor Byron Kakulas in conjunction with a small group of parents with the Rotary Club of West Perth.